Intercategories: A framework for three-dimensional category theory: Spans in double categories

 Given such a compatible choice, it follows that $ {\bf A}_2 = {\bf A}_1 \times_{{\bf A}_0} {\bf A}_1 $ has a choice of pullbacks compatible with $ p_1 $ and $p_2 $, i.e.\ compatible pairs of chosen pullbacks in $ {\bf A}_1 $ give a pullback in $ {\bf A}_2 $.
 We are not assuming that $ m : {\bf A}_2 \to {\bf A}_1 $ preserves pullbacks, but there is always a universally given comparison cell

 So if we do have a compatible choice of pullbacks it's always lax, as with any right adjoint.
-The word ``lax'' in ``lax choice of $1$-dimensional pullback'' is just to emphasize that it is not strong, and ``$1$-dimensional'' refers to the $1$-dimensional universal property.
-If $ \id : {\bf A}_0 \to {\bf A}_1 $ preserves pullbacks (not necessarily the chosen ones) we say that $ {\mathbb A} $ has a lax choice of pullbacks as defined in \cite{GP99}.
+The word ``lax'' in ``lax choice of pullback'' is just to emphasize that it is not strong.
+If $ \id : {\bf A}_0 \to {\bf A}_1 $ preserves pullbacks (not necessarily the chosen ones) we say that $ {\mathbb A} $ has a lax {\em normal} choice of pullbacks.
 This is almost always the case and it is a weak condition to impose.
+(This is a special case of what we had called a lax functorial choice of $ {\mathbb I} $-limits in \cite{GP99} when our understanding of the notion was still evolving.)
 On the other hand, $ m : {\bf A}_2 \to {\bf A}_1 $ is just as likely to preserve pullbacks as not.
 If $ \id $ and $ m $ preserve them we say we have a strong choice of pullback.